nghiavo24/the-dev-hub-be/README.md

 ## Issues & Resolutions

--Heroku deployemnt was a something we submitted an issue ticket for.
+-Heroku deployemnt was an issue we submitted an issue ticket for.
 But we later found out that we just needed to wait a little longer for it to fully deploy.
--We also had trouble with trying to get the date to appear on the screen as the current moment that the person has posted the application or job posting.
+-We also had trouble with current the date after the person has created a posting or application.
+We used the external feature of "moment".
 It displayed a long list of numbers, which were the date and time as well.
 Later we fixed this by changing it to a string and leting the user pick a date on the front-end.

 **_Jeffrey Koshy_**